 Many of us still mistakenly believe that heart disease is a man’s problem.

-At a Canadian Cardiovascular Congress in Toronto last fall, researchers announced that women are still under-represented in heart research.
-Although 53% of heart disease patients are women, we make up only 25-34% of the subjects in most cardiac studies.
+At a Canadian Cardiovascular Congress in Toronto, researchers announced that women are still under-represented in heart research.
+Although 53% of heart disease patients are women, we make up only 25-30% of the subjects in most cardiac studies.

 ♥ And here’s how to make sense of medical research studies.

 ♥ Surprising Risk Factors May Predict Heart Attacks in Young Women: Highest risks of acute heart attack in young women was diabetes, followed by current smoking, depression, hypertension, low household income and family history of cardiac events.
 Yale University study published in the Journal of the American Medical Association, May 2022.

 ♥ Call to Action for Cardiovascular Disease in Women: Report calls out gaps in women’s heart disease research and care, a Presidential Advisory From the American Heart Association, Circulation.
 March 2022.